DPS2004/textadventure/README.md

 I am a sloppy coder.

+If you want to use debug mode, type in debug as your name on a new file.

 Some functions you should know:

+s2n(string): returns a integer version of a string

+n2s(number): returns a string version of an integer

 printtxt(path to text file): prints out an entire text file.
 Does not clear the screen.